Blue Labour: Key publications

-The Purple Book: A Progressive Future For Labour, published in 2011, combines the views of several members of the Labour Party and is considered to be strongly supportive of several ideas of the ideas promoted by Blue Labour.
+The Purple Book: A Progressive Future For Labour, published in 2011, combines the views of several members of the Labour Party and is considered to be strongly supportive of several of the ideas promoted by Blue Labour.
 It was edited by Robert Philpot and was explicitly endorsed by Glasman, Ed Miliband and David Miliband.
 The book was designed to bring together policy proposals for Labour but to delve into its revisionists roots before Old Labour looking at ideas stemming from the Christian Socialist Movement and R. H. Tawney, calling for an effective and active government not a big state.
 It also shares some themes from Tony Crosland's book on The Future of Socialism.

 The book Tangled Up in Blue by Rowenna Davis explores the extent of Blue Labour's influence within the Labour Party and how Glasman's ideas influenced the leadership campaigns of both Ed Miliband and his brother David Miliband.
 It talks of how Glasman was initially working for David Miliband's campaign and put forward ideas on much more community devolution and the Movement for Change.
 It alleges that the living wage campaign masterminded by Ed Miliband's supporters was as a result of Glasman's involvement in Ed Miliband's leadership campaign at the same time.
 It also suggests Glasman used ties with Stewart Wood and Patrick Diamond to put forward Blue Labour ideas in Labour's 2010 manifesto such as community land trusts and a living wage as well as writing Gordon Brown's speech.
 The book further reveals alleged links between Glasman and Phillip Blond and similarities between their politics as well as how Glasman and Blond were co-operating together to promote their "radical conservatism" with both Labour and Conservative parties.

-Blue Labour: Forging a New Politics, edited by Ian Greary and Adrian Pabst, was published in 2015.
+Blue Labour: Forging a New Politics, edited by Ian Geary and Adrian Pabst, was published in 2015.
 The book is another collection of essays on topics ranging from political philosophy to an analysis of European models of capitalism and to immigration in Britain from a theoretical position that is for the most part indebted to Catholic social teaching.
 Contributors include David Lammy, John Milbank and David Goodhart.

 In 2022, Maurice Glasman himself illustrated his political positions in the book Blue Labour: The Politics of the Common Good.